-Fortunately, there are ways to prevent rodents from invading your home.
+Fortunately, there are ways to prevent rodents from invading your home, and getting rid of rodents.
 It is important to understand the signs and symptoms of a rodent infestation, and also how to prevent the creatures from returning to your home.

 Place Traps Where There Are Signs Of Rodent Activity

 Putting traps where there are signs of rodent activity can help to control a rodent infestation.
 Rats and mice are common rodents, and they can be difficult to get rid of.
 In addition, they carry different diseases.
 Therefore, it is important to get rid of them.
 The best places to put traps are dark, secluded areas.
 Traps should be set at right angles to the walls.
 They should also be placed at least three feet apart.
 The best traps are spring-loaded traps.
 This type of trap can be used inside and outside buildings.
 They are especially effective for rodent control.
 However, these traps should be kept out of reach of pets.

 Checking Rodent Tracks